-- The fellow on a clinical service will communicate electronically the list of patients, edited and updated to the attending on that service daily evening before 8:30 am. - During the day: transfers between units, ER, floor etc...
-Are communicated VERBALLY by the fellows to the fellows. - Those updates will be introduced to the team lists by the fellows on a daily basis.
+- The fellow on service will communicate electronically the list of patients, edited and updated to the attending on that service daily before 8:30 am. - During the day: transfers between units, ER, floor etc... are communicated VERBALLY by the fellows to the attending or the other fellows (if more than one fellow) - Those updates will be introduced to the team lists by the fellows on a daily basis.